rofolel/AutoTorrent-/README.md

 # AutoTorrent-
 Server to automatically download new films and series using torrents.
-Based on Python 2.7 and django.
+Based on Python 3.4 and django.

+dependencies :
+django1.7

+Install:

+python manage.py migrate